ekraka/TS-GAN/README.md

 The implementation of conditional GAN for the prediction of the transition state (TS) geometry based on cartesian coordinates of product and reactant.
 For more information, please refer [here](https://aip.scitation.org/doi/10.1063/5.0055094) to our publication.

+### Note form developer
+This is an updated version of the TS-GAN.
+Here, I am including the Atomic Simulation Environment (ASE) and the newest version of Tensorflow (2.12) to speed up the code.

 ### Prerequisites:
-* Python 3.8.16
+* Python 3.9.16
-* Tensorflow 2.2.0
+* Tensorflow 2.12.0
-* numpy 1.20.0
+* Numpy 1.23.0

 ### Installation:
 Go to the working directory:

         git clone https://github.com/ekraka/TS-GAN.git

 ### Prediction
 To predict the TS guess structure, make sure the `g_model.h5` file is in the same working directory as `xyz` files of reactant and product.
 The `g_model.h5` can be found in the `test_cases` folder depending on which reaction one is interested in.

-    python predict.py reactant.xyz product.xyz
+    python TS_GAN.py reactant.xyz product.xyz

-Prediction script will generate two files: `temp_ts.xyz` and `temp_mov.xyz`.
-The first file shows the final guess structure, while the second file shows the movie on how the optimization took place.
+The script will generate two files: `temp_ts.xyz` and `temp_mov.xyz`.
+The first file shows the final guess structure, while the second file shows the trajectory of how the optimization took place.

 ### Training
 To train the model on your own data, convert `xyz` files of reactants, transition states, and products into the Coulomb matrices (CMs) and store as numpy file.
 This can be done with the gen_data.py script which requires specific format for files.
 The reactnats, transition states and products should be kept in a single folder with the following name specification: